Sanchez set to miss three months after undergoing ankle surgery | Goal.com

 However, he will now miss out on a number of crucial matches in both Serie A and the Champions League.

-Antonio Conte's side also faces an uphill battle in the Champions League, as they sit fourth in their group behind the likes of Borussia Dortmund, Barcelona and Slavia Prague.
+Antonio Conte's side also face an uphill battle in the Champions League, as they sit fourth in their group behind Borussia Dortmund, Barcelona and Slavia Prague.